-[page 252] Today men and women everywhere—in high place and in low, in every nation, community and group—are presenting a vision of right human relations which must constitute the standard for the future of mankind.
-Everywhere they are exposing the evils which must be eliminated and they are educating ceaselessly all whom they meet in the principles of the New Age.
-It is this mass of men who are of importance.
-In politics, there are great and wise statesmen who are endeavouring to guide their people wisely but have as yet too much with which to contend; of these Franklin D. Roosevelt is the outstanding modern example, for he gave of his best and died in the service of humanity.
-There are enlightened educators, writers and lecturers in every land who are seeking to show the people how practical is the ideal, how available the goodwill in mankind, and how easily applied are these ideals when there are enough men and women of goodwill in the world to force the issue.
+Today men and women everywhere—in high place and in low, in every nation, community and group—are presenting a vision of right human relations which must constitute the standard for the future of mankind.
+Everywhere they are exposing the evils which must be eliminated and they are educating ceaselessly in the principles of the new age.
+It is these men who are of importance.
+In politics there are great and wise statesmen [Page 174] who are endeavouring to guide their people wisely but have as yet too much with which to contend; of these Franklin D. Roosevelt was an outstanding modern example, for he gave of his best and died in the service of humanity.
+There are enlightened educators, writers and lecturers in every land who are seeking to show the people how practical is the ideal, how available the goodwill in mankind, and how easily applied are these ideals when there are enough men and women of goodwill active in the world to force the issue.
 This is the factor of importance.
-There are also scientists, physicians and agriculturists who have dedicated their lives to the betterment of human living; there are churchmen in all the faiths who follow sincerely the footsteps of the Christ (though they are not the leaders) and who repudiate the materialism which has ruined the churches; there are unimportant men and women in their untold millions who see truly, think clearly and work hard in their communities to establish right human relations.
+There are also scientists, physicians and agriculturists who have dedicated their lives to the betterment of human living; there are churchmen in all the faiths who follow sincerely the footsteps of the Christ (though they are not the leaders) and who repudiate the materialism which has ruined the churches; there are men and women in their untold millions who see truly, think clearly and work hard in their communities to establish right human relations.

 Security, happiness and peaceful relations are desired by all.
 Until, however, the Great Powers, in collaboration with the little nations, have solved the economic problem and have realized that the resources of the earth belong to no one nation but to humanity as a whole, there will be no peace.
-The oil of the world, the mineral wealth, the coal, [PH 253] the wheat, the sugar and the grains belong to all men everywhere.
+The oil of the world, the mineral wealth, the wheat, the sugar and the grains belong to all men everywhere.
 They are essential to the daily living of the everyday man.

-The true problem of the United Nations is a twofold one: it involves the right distribution of the world’s resources so that there may be freedom from want, and it involves also the bringing about of a true equality of opportunity and of education for all men everywhere.
-The nations which have a wealth of resources are not owners; they are custodians of the world’s riches and hold them in trust for their fellowmen.
-The time will inevitably come when—in the interest of peace and security—the capitalists in the various nations will be forced to realize this and will also be forced to substitute the principle of sharing for the ancient principle (which has hitherto governed them) of greedy grabbing.
+The true problem of the United Nations is a twofold one: it involves the right distribution of the world's resources so that there may be freedom from want, and it involves also the bringing about of a true equality of opportunity and of education for all men everywhere.
+The nations which have a wealth of resources are not owners; they are custodians of the world's riches and hold them in trust for their fellowmen.
+The time will [Page 175] inevitably come when—in the interest of peace and security—the capitalists in the various nations will be forced to realize this and will also be forced to substitute the principle of sharing for the ancient principle (which has hitherto governed them) of greedy grabbing.